djcutch/OPNsense-Dashboard/configure.md

 \* Make sure to check the 'rfc5424' box in OPNsense Logging / targets

 Add a description if you'd like, then click save.
+Make sure to also hit 'Apply'

 ## Configuring Grafana